7ito/clipset/NEXT_STEPS.md

 ---

+## Just Completed (Session - December 29, 2025 - Part 3)

+### Video Player Seeking Fix - COMPLETE ✅
+**Status**: 100% Complete - Production Ready

+**Problem**: When seeking to a point in the video past where it had loaded, the video would only jump to the farthest buffered position instead of seeking to the clicked position and loading from there.

+**Root Cause**: The backend video streaming endpoint used FastAPI's `FileResponse` which does not handle HTTP Range requests.
+It only added the `Accept-Ranges: bytes` header but didn't actually implement partial content responses.

+**Solution**: Implemented proper RFC 7233 byte-range streaming:
+- ✅ Created `send_bytes_range_requests()` generator for chunked byte streaming
+- ✅ Created `parse_range_header()` to safely parse Range headers
+- ✅ Created `range_requests_response()` wrapper for HTTP 206 responses
+- ✅ Updated `/api/videos/{short_id}/stream` to use `StreamingResponse`
+- ✅ Server now returns proper `Content-Range` headers

+**Testing Verified**:
+- ✅ curl test confirms HTTP 206 Partial Content with correct headers
+- ✅ Seeking to unbuffered positions creates new buffer ranges
+- ✅ Tested with 147MB video - seeking to 2:00 in 2:26 video works instantly

+**Files Modified**: `backend/app/api/videos.py` (~80 lines added)

+---

 ### Short URLs - COMPLETE ✅
 **Status**: 100% Complete - Production Ready
 - ✅ Backend: Added `short_id` column to Video model with `nanoid` generation.